 — CNN’s Newsroom, August 15.

 McCain: Scarier than Putin’s Tanks

-"I think it’s very clear that Russian ambitions are to restore the old Russian
+Clip of John McCain on the radio talking about the invasion of Georgia: “I think it’s very clear that Russian ambitions are to restore the old Russian empire.”

 CNN’s Bill Schneider: “Some voters may worry: Does he want to start a new Cold War?
 The risk for McCain is that he could overplay the issue and frighten war-weary voters, whose priorities are at home right now.
 The Russians are doing a pretty good job of frightening people already.”